Newspaper Page Text

 HOLY EUCHARIST AT SAINT

-.
-PAUL'S EPISCOPAL CHURCH
+PAUL’S EPISCOPAL CHURCH

-Thursday, The Eve of Christmnas,
+Thursday, The Eve of Christmas,

 Beginning at Eleven Thirty P. M.

-| On Thursday., the Eve of Christ
+On Thursday, the Eve of Christ

 mas, St. Paul's Episcopal Church.

-|Auburn Avenue at Fort Street. will
+Auburn Avenue at Fort Street, will

-iusher in Christmas with a ceclebra
+i usher in Christmas with a celebra

-‘tion of the Holy Eucharist begin
+tion of the Holy Eucharist begin-

-ining at 11:30 p. m.
+■ ning at 11:30 p. m.

-!
-It is customary in all Catholic
+i It is customary in all Catholic

-.churches such as the Episcopal,
+churches such as the Episcopal,

 have this service.
-In some of the
+In some of th°

-‘above churches it is called th»
+above churches it is called th - ’

-iwith beautiful wvestments, sacred
+iwith beautiful vestments, sacred

-,[music. and deep spiritual devotion.
+• music, and deep spiritual devotion.

-i At this service the music will be
+At this service the music will be

-lrendercd by the choir of St. Paul's
+rendered by the choir of St. Paul's

-Church which has bcen preparing
+Church which has been preparing

 for quite sometime for the oc